Inference on high-dimensional implicit dynamic models using a guided intermediate resampling filter: Introduction

+We review some of earlier works related to the problem we consider and the method we propose.
+Since our approach uses lookahead methods for high-dimensional filtering, we describe the separate literatures on these two topics.

-Several theoretically motivated algorithms for high dimensional particle filtering have been proposed in the past few years. \citet{rebeschini2015can} considered a filtering method that builds upon the assumption that the interaction between the spatial locations is local.
-Their algorithm partitions the latent variables into blocks and approximates the one step transitions of the latent process as being independent between the blocks.
-A theoretical bound for the filtering error was derived, which only depends on the size of the largest block but not on the entire space dimension.
-Despite this very desirable scaling property, this approach has some practical limitations, because it is not applicable to highly interdependent spatial models and the filter estimates are not reliable near the boundaries of the blocks, which may constitute a substantial fraction of the total number of spatial locations.
+\emph{1.
+High-dimensional filtering.} High-dimensional filtering problems naturally occur when POMP models for spatiotemporal systems are considered.
+There is a class of local particle filter approaches that use an approximation based on the assumption that the correlation between spatial units decay as the distance between them increases \citep{farchi2018comparison}.
+These approaches build upon partitioning of the latent variables into blocks and approximating the one step transitions of the latent process as being independent between the blocks. \citet{rebeschini2015can} developed a theoretical bound for the filtering error, which only depends on the size of the largest block but not on the entire space dimension.
+Despite this very desirable scaling property, this approach has some practical limitations, because it is not applicable to highly interdependent spatial models, and the filter estimates are not reliable near the boundaries of the blocks.
+We note that our GIRF approach does not rely on any assumption on spatial structure and does not suffer from any boundary effects.

+Localized data assimilation has also been used with ensemble Kalman filter methods \citep{hunt2007efficient}.
+Local ensemble Kalman filter methods use only the observations made near a spatial unit when updating the latent state distribution for that unit.
+Local implementation can be crucial for the numerical stability of the EnKF, where the number of the particles used $J$ is smaller than the dimension of the model $d$.
+We note that particle filters are used for nonlinear, non-Gaussian models that are much lower-dimensional than the locally near-Gaussian models for which local Ensemble Kalman filter methods are used.
+In this case, the challenge is given by the fact that $J \ll e^d$ but not $J < d$.
+Local EnKF methods often inflate the one-step forecast variance or the measurement variance or both, as an additional means to ensure numerical stability and to guard against model misspecification \citep{hunt2007efficient}.
+The localized filtering approach has also been combined with the ensemble transport method by \citet{reich2013nonparametric} in \citet{cheng2015assimilating} and \citet{acevedo2017second}.